-Specifically, we compare strategies constructed using our import ratio to the strategies described in these papers.
-We focus on the post-1995 period to examine unconditional versus conditional strategies, and for the strategies of Hassan and Mano we use the G10 currencies to deliver the balanced panel necessary for the strategies of Hassan and Mano (2014).
-Table IAXI reports the results.
-In Panel A, we construct three strategies using discount rates following the work of Lustig, Roussanov, and Verdelhan (2011) for a sample based on the IMF list of Advanced Economies.
-In Panel B, we repeat this analysis for the G10 sample.
-The first strategy (HML) is based on the standard carry sort using five portfolios for the IMF Advanced Economies and four for the G10 currencies.
-Here we follow Lustig, Roussanov, and Verdelhan (2011) and sort currencies by the forward discount monthly, rather than annually as we did above.
+Advanced Economies, and in Panel II using the G10 sample.
+The first strategy (HML) is based on the standard carry sort using 5 portfolios for the IMF Advanced Economies and 4 for the G10 currencies.
+Here we follow Lustig, Roussanov, and Verdelhan (2011) and sort currencies by forward discount monthly, rather than annually as we did above.
 The HML is constructed by going long the last portfolio and short the first.
 The second strategy is based on an unconditional sort (UHML), which is constructed similarly as a long-short position by forming portfolios of countries based on their average forward discounts prior to 1995.
-The third strategy is the dollar carry (DollarCarry), which goes long an equal-weighted basket of all foreign currencies when the average forward discount is positive, and short when it is negative.
+The third strategy is the dollar carry (DollarCarry), which goes long an equal weighted basket of all foreign currencies when the average forward discount is positive, and short when it is negative.
 As the first three columns in both panels show, all strategies have significant positive returns, with the unconditional sort explaining roughly 75% of the standard carry trade.

-We confront these strategies with that based on our import ratio measure (IMX), which also earns significant positive returns, as is shown in column (4).
-In columns (5) to (7), we regress the returns on the carry strategies on the IMX returns.
-As the regressions show, the IMX strategy has high explanatory power for both cross-sectional carry strategies, and in particular completely explains the positive returns to the unconditional forward discount sort (the conditional sort has a fairly large but very marginally statistically significant alpha with respect to the IMX in the larger sample, but not the G10 sample).
-The betas on IMX are very high for both strategies: 0.8 for HML and essentially one for UHML.
-In contrast, the IMX has little explanatory power for the DollarCarry strategy, suggesting a distinct mechanism for these returns than the one documented here.
+We confront these strategies with the one based on our Import Ratio measure (IMX), which also earns significant positive returns, as is shown in column 4.
+In columns (5) - (7), we regress the returns on the carry strategies on the IMX returns.
+As the regressions show, the IMX strategy has high explanatory power for both cross-sectional carry strategies, and in particular, completely explains the positive returns to the unconditional forward discount sort (the conditional sort has a fairly large but very marginally statistically significant alpha with respect to the IMX in the larger sample, but not the G10 sample).
+The betas on IMX are very high for both strategies: 0.8 for HML and essentially 1 for UHML.
+In contrast, the IMX strategy has little explanatory power for the DollarCarry trade, suggesting a distinct mechanism for these returns than the one documented here.

-Panel C repeats the analysis using the regression-based strategies of Hassan and Mano (2014).
-These strategies decompose violations of UIP into distinct components by constructing weighted portfolios using forward discounts.
-The first two strategies correspond to the cross-sectional carry trade, which is decomposed into a purely conditional carry trade (Dynamic) and uses rebalanced monthly weights calculated as deviations of countries' forward discounts from their pre-sample average, and purely unconditional carry trade (Static), which weights currencies using their pre-sample average forward discounts.
-The final strategy corresponds to the dollar carry strategy, which weights all foreign countries equally using the current average forward discount across all countries.
-We also construct an import ratio strategy following their methodology, using the import ratio as the weighting variable (we do not distinguish between the dynamic and the static components since the import ratio is highly persistent).
-As the table shows, the Static and Dollar strategies earn positive returns, as does the Import Ratio carry strategy.
-The Import Ratio strategy again completely explains the positive returns to the Static carry while providing no explanatory power for the Dollar carry strategy.
+Panel III repeats the analysis using the regression based strategies of Hassan and Mano (2014).
+These strategies decompose violations of UIP into distinct components, by constructing weighted portfolios using forward discounts.
+The first two strategies correspond to the cross-sectional carry trade, which is decomposed into a purely conditional carry trade (Dynamic), which uses rebalanced monthly weights calculated as deviations of countries' forward discounts from their pre-sample average, and purely unconditional carry trade (Static) which weights currencies using their pre-sample average forward discounts.
+The final strategy corresponds to the dollar carry strategy, and weights all foreign countries equally using the current average forward discount across all countries.
+We also construct an Import Ratio Strategy following their methodology, using the import ratio as the weighting variable (we do not distinguish between the dynamic and the static components since the import ratio is very persistent).
+As the table shows, the Static and Dollar strategies earn positive returns, as does the Import Ratio Carry strategy.
+The Import Carry Strategy again completely explains the positive returns to the Static Carry while providing no explanatory power for the Dollar Strategy.